DataViziosa/PotterViz/README.md

 - [Harry Potter movies](https://www.kaggle.com/kornflex/harry-potter-movies-dataset) containing information about the movies as well as the transcript that can be useful for advanced analysis.
 - Top 40 favourite Harry Potter characters based on [this article ](https://www.theguardian.com/childrens-books-site/2011/aug/30/snape-favourite-harry-potter-character).

+## Display our visualization locally
+You can either see our visualization here or you can display it locally.
+To do so, you will need to install [MAMP](https://www.mamp.info/en/mac/) which is a local web hoster.
+This will allow you to run an Apache Server locally and therefore, to be able to load files from disk without any complaints from the browser.
+Note that you have to change the **base_path** variable in [this file](js/constantes.js) to the basic localhost address provided by MAMP (By default it should http://localhost:80/).
+Then, you just need to setup MAMP to point to the foler in which the visualization is stored and you will be able to display the visualization locally.

 ## Authors
 The contributors to this project are:
 - [Emna Fendri](https://github.com/Emna-FENDRI)